 Upon successful completion of this course, the student will be able to:

 - Arrange a rhythm chart for a contemporary worship band.

 - Compose a rhythm chart for a contemporary worship band.

 - Write arrangements using rhythm, vocal, wind, brass, and stringed instruments.

 - Write for the characteristics of individual instruments and sections of instruments.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words.

 The student will create musical scores and arrangements.
-Each assignment must demonstrate a working knowledge of the course Reading & Study materials.
+Each assignment must demonstrate a working knowledge of the course Learn materials.

 The student will create a full-length arrangement of a worship song, hymn, or original song (with approval of the instructor), including appropriate vocal, rhythm, and orchestral parts.
 There will be a choice of style: worship (or original) 3-part vocals with sweetening orchestration, or hymn (or original) 4-part vocals with symphonic orchestration.
 The arrangement will be a minimum of 36 measures with orchestral accompaniment.
 Transposed individual parts with specifications are required.